a row of glass trophies

 Nomination Requirements:

-1. Must be a UConn faculty.
+1. Must be a UConn faculty member.

 2. Must be engaged in and show evidence of an on-going outstanding and creative research program.